 - 14. Clarity of roles and responsibilities of key actors with respect to the processes involved in implementing the business model is still an issue.
 In particular, the roles and responsibilities between the Board and the Secretariat are not completely clear: oversight, management and supervision are not sufficiently separate, particularly in relation to project generation, review and approval, and the accreditation process.
 For example, decision B.BM-2015/06, titled "Administrative Guidelines on Internal Control Framework and Internal Audit Standards", commits the GCF to adhere to the COSO framework as its internal control framework but is not yet under implementation. - 15.
 Despite the diversity of the structure of NDAs across countries, their main task within the business model is to issue the NOL.
 However, once an NDA has provided its NOL, its role in a project is assumed to be completed since the project contract is between the GCF and the AE.
 The practice of AEs keeping the NDAs informed about the projects they are implementing is not formalised, although there is an expectation from NDAs that AEs will inform them about progress.
-The role of NDAs in regional or global proposals (e.g. multi-country projects) and then on project implementation is mostly limited to providing NOLs. - 16.
-The project cycle includes multiple and duplicate reviews starting with technical and management staff from the AEs, then by the Secretariat followed by iTAP, and then by Board members prior to and during project discussions at Board meetings.
+The role of NDAs in regional or global proposals (e.g. multi-country projects) and then on project implementation is mostly limited to providing NOLs.

-&lt;sup>132 This will be discussed further in Chapter VIII.
+132 This will be discussed further in Chapter VIII.

-&lt;sup>133 See for example, B.17/09, "Status of the GCF portfolio: pipeline and approved projects" (July 2017).
+133 See for example, B.17/09, "Status of the GCF portfolio: pipeline and approved projects" (July 2017).

-- 17. The Secretariat has multiple roles that have evolved as new functions have been added.
-There is still confusion among NDAs and project proponents about how the Secretariat is organised: basically, who is who and who does what?
-Many stakeholders commented that there is not enough country-level knowledge and there has been limited outreach to countries by the Secretariat. - 18.
+- 16. The project cycle includes multiple and duplicate reviews starting with technical and management staff from the AEs, then by the Secretariat followed by iTAP, and then by Board members prior to and during project discussions at Board meetings. - 17.
+The Secretariat has multiple roles that have evolved as new functions have been added.134 There is still confusion among NDAs and project proponents about how the Secretariat is organised: basically, who is who and who does what?
+Many stakeholders commented that there is not enough country-level knowledge and there has been limited outreach to countries by the Secretariat.135 - 18.
 There is confusion regarding whether the Secretariat is authorised to issue guidelines, procedures and standards to support the implementation of these policies.
-Furthermore, several policies may face challenges of implementation, especially when their enforcement may not be within the control of the GCF, as they fall within the scope of the implementation role of the AEs and national/subnational authorities. - 19.
+136 Furthermore, several policies may face challenges of implementation, especially when their enforcement may not be within the control of the GCF, as they fall within the scope of the implementation role of the AEs and national/subnational authorities. - 19.
 There is no formal participation of CSOs, PSOs, indigenous peoples and vulnerable communities in the business model, particularly at the project level during preparation or during implementation.